Krishna2gupta2000/mass_cert/README.md

 # mass_cert
-It is a most simplest automated mass certificate generator for event certificate distribution `(Size : 1000x750)` It also requires `Python3` installed with path setuped in your system.
+It is a most simplest automated mass certificate generator for event certificate distribution `(Size : 1000x750)`. \n It also requires `Python3` installed with path setuped in your system.

 ## Install